0

 Genre: JRPG

-Final Fantasy VI — which North America received as Final Fantasy III due to the confusion regarding the numbering of the seriespushed the limits of what the SNES could do.
-Fifteen playable characters with individual storylines and development arcs.
-An opera scene that showcases the capability of video games to be art.
-A final boss that actually succeeds in breaking the world.
-Square was showing off, and we’re grateful.
+Final Fantasy VI, which North America received as Final Fantasy III due to confusion regarding the numbering of the series, pushed what the SNES was capable of.
+Fifteen playable characters that each had their own individual story.
+An entire opera scene that showed gamers, video games could be art.
+A final boss that literally breaks the world.
+Square wasn’t holding anything back and we’re here for it.

-What makes it so special: That moment when Kefka wins, and the world literally comes to an end.
-Everything goes wrong.
-The Esper magic system that allows you to develop each character differently.
-The multiple character scenarios allow you to experience the story from multiple viewpoints.
-The Nobuo Uematsu soundtrack is still performed by orchestras today.
-This was a combination of ambition and execution.
+What makes it so great: That moment when Kefka wins and the world literally ends.
+Every thing goes wrong.
+The Esper system allowed you to develop each character how you wanted.
+Multiple scenarios that allowed you to play as each character and experience their story.
+The music, composed by Nobuo Uematsu, is still played by orchestras today.
+Square showcased ambition and delivered.

-Does it still hold up?: The story and character moments are still as impactful today as they were when the game first released in 1994.
-Kefka is one of the greatest villains in gaming history.
+Does it still hold up? : The story, characters, and moments are just as impactful as they were when FFVI released in 1994.
+Kefka is one of, if not the greatest villain in gaming.

-[Joe’s Journey Through Final Fantasy VI and Why Kefka Deserves Villain of the Decade → ]
+[Joe’s Playthrough of Final Fantasy VI and Why Kefka Deserves Villain of the Decade →

 6. Super Mario RPG: Legend of the Seven Stars (1996)